Study Abroad Program Overview

 UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
 Local faculty and staff abroad help students integrate into Thai culture and provide assistance with academics, housing, safety, and other issues.

 See the EAP Program Guide

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-Students will take three courses in this program:
+Students take three courses in this summer program: